hashicorp/puppet-bootstrap/README.md

 The goal of this repository is to create a set of scripts that run on every version of every platform to set up Puppet.

-## What the Scripts Do

-Each script installs the Puppet agent and Facter, but _does not_ start the Puppet agent service that many PuppetLabs packages automatically install.
-It is up to you to determine if you'd like to start the agent, using additional scripting.
+## Features of Each Script

+* Requires no parameters and runs without any human input, but can optionally take parameters to tune the packages the install and such.
+See each script for details on the parameters.
+* Uses only _built-in_ software to install Puppet.
+These shell scripts have no external dependencies, by design.
+* Install Puppet agent and Facter
+* Does _not_ auto-start the Puppet agent service on the machine.
+Your bootstrap can choose to do this in addition to these scripts, if you'd like.

 ## Using a Script